-Adventures in Thrifting Part 18: Bohemian Ruana & #SpreadTheKindness Link Up #744
+Adventures in Thrifting Part 18: Bohemian Ruana & #SpreadTheKindness Link Up On the Edge #744

 I am sharing some fall photos for today’s Adventures in Thrifting post because we are really quite buried in snow right now.
 And it just keeps coming.
 With a vengeance, it seems.
 The snow banks in my front yard are higher than my porch and taller than me.
 I have lost half of my driveway to the giant frozen glacier that formed from all the snow and icicles falling off of my roof.